DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment2.md

 #### Additional visualisations

-1. Comment the line related to true positives again.
+1. Comment the line related to true positives again (from the assignment above).
 1. Change the view from 'Table' to 'Scatter chart':

 ![Select Scatter Chart](../Images/Scatter_chart_example2.jpg)